GCC Laws

 The amount of compensation payable to a worker in the event of his permanent total disability shall be the same amount as that payable in the event of his death.

-An injured worker shall not be entitled to any compensation for an injury or disability that did not result in his death under certain circumstances, including if he willfully brought about his own injury with the intention of committing suicide or obtaining compensation, or if he was under the influence of drugs or alcohol, or if he intentionally violated safety instructions or if his injury resulted from gross misconduct.
+An injured worker shall not be entitled to any compensation for an injury or disability that did not result in his death under certain circumstances, including if he willfully brought about his injury with the intention of committing suicide or obtaining compensation or if he was under the influence of drugs or alcohol, or if he intentionally violated safety instructions or if his injury resulted from gross misconduct.

 Exploring Emirati Talent for Your Team?